DUI – Impaired Driving Charges

 Your Impaired Driving charge can also lead to additional criminal charges such as Dangerous Driving of a Motor Vehicle, depending on the police investigation of the DUI incident.

-The Impaired Driving Act, a part of the Criminal Law Act in Canada, raises the maximum penalty for alcohol impaired driving to 10-years imprisonment.
+The Impaired Driving Laws, a part of the Criminal Law in Canada, raises the maximum penalty for alcohol impaired driving to 10-years imprisonment.
 This increase has massive ramifications for a person who is not a citizen of Canada and who has been charged with an alcohol-impaired driving offence.
 Not to mention having a Criminal Record has significant impact on travel and future employments.

 The increase means that alcohol-impaired driving now qualifies as a charge of serious criminality for the purposes of s.
 36 of the Immigration and Refugee Protection Act.

 In effect, what this means is that a non-citizen cannot be convicted of alcohol-impaired driving and maintain legal status in Canada.
 The only options available to you to avoid this outcome are to negotiate a plea for a discharge, or beat the charges at trial and gain an acquittal.